 If someone you love has just been told the word "dementia," or the changes you have quietly tracked in a parent or spouse have become impossible to ignore, please slow down for a moment.
 You do not have to figure this out today.
 This is the complete 2026 guide to NJ dementia care for families navigating this for the first time, every door, every helpline, every Medicaid number, every infusion site.

-New Jersey has more support for dementia families in 2026 than at any point in its history, four federally-funded CMS GUIDE Model programs that pay for care navigation and respite, five academic memory programs anchoring diagnosis and longitudinal care, a state-funded Alzheimer's Adult Day Services Program that no other state runs at NJ's scale, a single-frame assisted-living licensure with a dedicated dementia-care subchapter (NJAC 8:36 Subchapter 19), and an MLTSS Medicaid system that, when properly accessed, covers most of what dementia eventually requires.
+New Jersey has more support for dementia families in 2026 than at any point in its history: eight federally-funded CMS GUIDE Model programs that pay for care navigation and respite, five academic memory programs anchoring diagnosis and longitudinal care, a state-funded Alzheimer's Adult Day Services Program that no other state runs at NJ's scale, a single assisted-living licensure framework with a dedicated dementia-care subchapter (NJAC 8:36 Subchapter 19), and an MLTSS Medicaid system that, when properly accessed, covers most of what dementia eventually requires.
 The challenge is not that the help does not exist.
 The challenge is that no one hands a New Jersey family a single map.

 This guide is that map.
 We will walk together, in plain language, through every layer of dementia caregiving in New Jersey in 2026: where to get diagnosed; how to get insurance to pay for ongoing memory care; how to claim the federally-funded $2,500-a-year GUIDE respite benefit if you qualify; how New Jersey Medicaid handles dementia (and what the 2026 income, asset, look-back, and penalty-divisor numbers actually are); how NJ's single assisted-living framework handles dementia special care; what guardianship looks like when capacity becomes contested; what the NJ inheritance tax means for a Personal Care Agreement; and which helplines to call when you cannot do this alone at 2 a.m.

 This is also a guide written specifically for you, the New Jersey family caregiver, who in 2026 is one of roughly 1.76 million NJ family caregivers providing 1.19 billion hours of unpaid care annually, valued at $28 billion at the AARP $23.68/hour replacement-rate.
-Twenty-seven hours a week, on average.
-Fifty-seven percent of that care is "high-intensity", daily, hands-on, often medical.
+Nationally, family caregivers average twenty-seven hours a week, and fifty-seven percent of them do "high-intensity" caregiving, daily, hands-on, often medical.
 The hours you give cost you sleep, paychecks, and sometimes friendships.
 You deserve real help, and New Jersey can provide more of it than you have probably been told.

 The 60-second version